 The National Foundation for Educational Research (NFER) is committed to safeguarding the privacy of all research participants, customers and others whose data we process in the course of our work.

-NFER is registered with the Information Commissioner’s Office for its data processing activities.
+NFER is registered with the Information Commissioner’s Office for its data processing activities (NFER Z6183035 and NFER Trading – Z8400098).
 We also work to a strict Code of Practice and Data Security Policy (available on request) which all staff are required to adhere to as part of our terms and conditions of employment.

-This page sums up NFER’s approach to data protection; activity specific privacy notices are provided for the different types processing we undertake (under the heading Participate in Research on the website).
-It outlines, in broad terms, how we collect, store, use, share and dispose of personal information.
+This page sums up NFER’s approach to data protection; it outlines, in broad terms, how we collect, store, use, share and dispose of personal information.
 It sets out how you may access and seek correction of your personal information or complain about a misuse of your personal information.
-We also provide specific information about how we manage personal data in our stakeholder communications.
+We provide activity specific privacy notices for our research projects with primary data collections (under the heading Participate in our Research on the website), sale and use of our educational resources and for stakeholder communications.
 If you have any queries about our processing of personal data, please contact our Compliance Officer (email@example.com).

 NFER complies with the six principles of the General Data Protection Regulation.
 Personal data is: